-• Personal property acquired for resale if the taxpayer's average annual gross receipts for the 3 prior tax years are \$10 million or less.

-- Timber. - Most property produced under a long-term contract. - Certain property produced in a farming business.
-See below.
+- Personal property acquired for resale if the taxpaver's average annual gross receipts for the 3 prior tax years are \$10 million or less. - Timber. - Most property produced under a long-term contract. - Certain property produced in a farming business.
+See page 13.